renanfmoises/bi-data-challenges/02-Databases/04-Databases-In-The-Cloud-II/03-Google-Data-Studio/README.md

     Make your dashboard **accessible to everybody** (view access permission) and share the URL.

-- More requirements
+### More requirements (optional)

 The dashboard should incorporate 2 control filters:

 - A Date range control.
 This control affects charts 2, 3, 4, 5, 6.
 - A dropdown list control where I can filter a list of  4 targeted complaints.
 These complaints are: Noise - Residential, HEAT/HOT WATER, Illegal Parking and Blocked Driveway.
-This control affects to graph 7 and 8
+This control affects graphs 7 and 8

 Note that the chart 1. is independent of any filter.

 Feel free to choose the type of chart that better suits each question.

 ### Key learning points